maul-esel/COM-Classes/spec.markdown

 This class only defines the meta-function `__call()` and throws an exception if an unknown method is called on any derived class or class instance.

 #### Unknown
-For all interface classes, the direct base class is `Unknown`.
+For all interface classes, the base class is `Unknown` (which of course inherits `_CCF_Error_Handler_`).
 This class implements the methods of `IUnknown` which all COM interfaces inherit.
 Besides that, the `Unknown` class also has some methods that should make life easier for derived classes.

 #### StructBase
-So-called *"struct classes"* derive from `StructBase`.
+So-called *"structure classes"* derive from `StructBase`.
 This class also has some methods to be used by derived classes.

 ### The framework class
 The `CCFramework` class is a class that contains methods to be used by all other framework classes as well as end-users.